Thomas Sully

-Thomas Sully (June 19, 1783 – November 5, 1872) was a portrait painter in the United States.
-Born in Great Britain, he lived most of his life in Philadelphia, Pennsylvania.
-He painted in the style of Thomas Lawrence.
-His subjects included national political leaders such as United States presidents: Thomas Jefferson, John Quincy Adams, and Andrew Jackson, Revolutionary War hero General Marquis de Lafayette, and many leading musicians and composers.
+Thomas Sully (June 19, 1783 – November 5, 1872) was an English-American portrait painter.
+He was born in England, became a naturalized American citizen in 1809, and lived most of his life in Philadelphia, Pennsylvania, including in the Thomas Sully Residence.
+He studied painting in England under Benjamin West.
+He painted in the style of Thomas Lawrence and has been referred to as the "Sir Thomas Lawrence of America".

+He produced over 2,300 paintings over his 70 year career.
+His subjects included United States presidents Thomas Jefferson, John Quincy Adams, and Andrew Jackson; Revolutionary War hero General Marquis de Lafayette, and Queen Victoria.
 In addition to portraits of wealthy patrons, he painted landscapes and historical pieces such as the 1819 The Passage of the Delaware.
 His work was adapted for use on United States coinage.

-Life and career

 Early life

 Sully was born in Horncastle, Lincolnshire, England in 1783 to actors Matthew Sully and Sarah Chester.
 In March 1792, the Sullys and their nine children emigrated to Charleston, South Carolina, where Thomas's uncle Thomas Wade West managed a theater.
-Sully made his first appearance in the theater as a tumbler at the age of 11 in Charleston.
+Sully made his first appearance in the theater as a tumbler at the age of 11.
 After a brief apprenticeship to an insurance broker, who recognized his artistic talent, at about age 12 Sully began painting.
+He went to school with Charles Fraser and received informal instruction from him.
 He studied with his brother-in-law Jean Belzons (active 1794–1812), a French miniaturist, until they had a falling-out in 1799.
 Between 1801 and 1802, Sully lived in Norfolk, Virginia, the city from which his aunt Margaretta Sully West ran her theater and opera company.